ynotGit/ynotNext/README.md

-Completed the official Next.JS intro course.
+New Marketing Site built with Next.JS